 “Holy SHIT!
 Sonics and microwaves, right the fuck—”

-Before the team leader could say now Holly blurred forward and ripped apart three more commandos, breaking their armor into a scatter of fragments.
+But before the team leader could say now, Holly blurred forward and ripped apart three more commandos.
 Reptar (still in the grip of double O negative) punched the air and hooted encouragingly.
-For her coup de grace, Holly leapt and twisted into a 720° spin kick.
-Her light-limned heel carved a flashing contrail into the air before it slashed through the team leader’s head.
+For her coup de grace, the cheerleader leapt and twisted into a 720° spin kick.
+Her light-limned heel carved a flashing contrail into the air before it slashed cleanly through the team leader’s head.

-The robot banged against a desk, then crumpled to the floor.
+The decapitated robot banged against a desk, then crumpled to the floor.

-Holly loomed over her fallen enemies, the light fading from her hands and feet.
-Peter cautiously approached, his sneakers crunching over a mess of circuits.
+Holly loomed above her fallen enemies, the light fading from her hands and feet.
+Peter cautiously approached, his sneakers crunching over broken circuitry.

 She locked eyes with him.
 “Who is this ‘Holly?’ ”